waterlink/explorative-tdd-talk/README.md

 ## Explorative TDD

-- Confidently increase code coverage
+- Confidently increase test coverage
 - Increase understanding of the code in predictable manner
-- Test your tests
+- Test and test-drive your tests

 Note:
 Code examples will be in Ruby, but the technique described today is language- and paradigm- -agnostic.
-Fell free to interrupt me and ask questions at any point.
+Feel free to interrupt me and ask questions at any point.
 Shall we get started?

-### Knowledge in Production Code
+### Knowledge in Code

 ```ruby
 # this is a knowledge